top of page

 OUR HISTORY

-Bethany Lutheran Church in Amasa began in 1898, in homes and the school house when a minister was available.
-In the beginning of the 20th centry the Finnish Temperance Society built a two story hall in the present location of the Post Office.
+Bethany Lutheran Church in Amasa began in 1898, in homes and the schoolhouse when a minister was available.
+In the beginning of the 20th century the Finnish Temperance Society built a two-story hall in the present location of the Post Office.
 Church services were held on the first floor of the building.

 On November 5.
 1899 by-laws were drawn up by the congregation and selection for the name, "The Amasa Finnish Evangelical Lutheran Church".

 The church was incorporated on July 8, 1900.
-On April 5, 1903 the congregaton became affiliated with the Soumi Synod of the Lutheran Church.
+On April 5, 1903, the congregation became affiliated with the Soumi Synod of the Lutheran Church.

-In 1962 through a merger of Lutheran Chruch bodies, the Bethany Luthean Church and the Maria Lutheran Chruch were brought under the same church jurisdiction.
+In 1962 through a merger of Lutheran Church bodies, the Bethany Lutheran Church and the Maria Lutheran Church were brought under the same church jurisdiction.
 Due to financial constraints during this time of economic strain, the Maria Lutheran Church members voted to join the Bethany congregation, and the two congregations merged.

 bottom of page